 bladder outlet obstruction

-interstitial cystitis/bladder pain syndrome
+interstitial cystitis/painful bladder syndrome

-lower urinary tract
+lower urinary tract dysfunction

 lower urinary tract symptoms

 transition zone index

 LUTD is a functional disorder characterized by symptoms of storage, voiding and post-micturition, and may or may not be related to anatomical abnormalities.
 LUTS are a common problem and increase with advancing age.
 Population-based surveys in five countries reported that 64.3% of adults experience at least one LUTS.
 LUTS are associated with significant impairment in health-related quality of life and reportedly have similar effects as a heart attack or stroke.
 A common LUTD, OAB, had a prevalence of 12.2% in the Korean European Prospective Investigation onto Cancer and Nutrition study.
 OAB was estimated to affect up to 22.9% of the population aged more than 30 years and also has severe effects on health-related quality of life.